This article was updated on 21st March, 2019.

 The signals generated by each of the potentiometers are different.
 While one of the potentiometers will relay a voltage signal (varying between 0 and 5 volts) to the PCM unit about the position of the pedal, the second and third sensor both behave as a back-up unit.
 During the movement of a vehicle, the PCM unit is continuously comparing the output by all three potentiometers of the APP sensor system.

 Failure of the APP sensor will most commonly result from continuous exposure to high heat levels because of its location on the floorboard, which is adjacent to the vehicle firewall.
-Although APP sensors will typically maintain adequate functionality throughout the lifespan of the vehicle, it will occasionally need to be replaced.
+Although APP sensors will typically maintain adequate functionality throughout the lifespan of the vehicle, they will occasionally need to be replaced.
 Alternative sensors for the APP that have been shown to show similar properties and functions include resistive, magnetic and inductive sensors.

 Throttle Position Sensor (TPS)